 ICYMI: Rubio Joins Sunday Night in America with Trey Gowdy

 U.S. Senator Marco Rubio (R-FL) joined Sunday Night in America with Trey Gowdy to discuss COVID-19 origins and the United States’ relationship with China.
-See below for highlights and watch the full interview on YouTube and Rumble.
+See below for highlights and watch the full interview on YouTube y Rumble.

 On the origins of COVID-19: